marinasundstrom/BookStoreScraper/README.md

 * Additional error handling and recovery

 * Benchmarking to find alternative efficient ways of doing stuff - minimize memory allocations, and again, speed up execution.

-## Investigate

-Some points worth investigating:

-* How performant is the "readPages" HashSet solution?
-Memory allocations.
-How does it compare to just checking if a file exists in the file system with ```File.Exists(path)``` ?
-This method is used in some places.